Don’t Google Me–yet.

 The Internet can be unforgiving.
 We live in a fast-paced world where very few people are taking the time to determine if it is Internet fact or Internet fiction.

 My name is Sue Scheff.
-I am an Author and Parent Advocate.
+I’m a nationally recognized author and Parent and Family Internet Safety Advocate.
 I help parents and families that are searching for resources for their at-risk teenager.
 After going through a difficult time with my own teen daughter, and being duped as my daughter was abused at a residential teen help program, I decided to created an organization to help other families so this didn’t happen to them.

 Who would do this to me or anyone?
 Stalkers?
 Crazy people?